netascode/ansible-dc-vxlan/README.md

 git clone https://github.com/netascode/ansible-dc-vxlan-example.git nac-vxlan
 ```

-This will clone the example repository into the directory nac-vxlan.
-Then you will delete the `.git` repository to remove the connection to the example repository.
-Which then allows you to create your own repository from this built structure.
+This will clone the example repository into the directory `nac-vxlan`.
+Next delete the `.git` repository to remove the connection to the example repository.
+Now you can create your own repository from this pre-built structure.

 #### Step 2 - Create the Virtual Environment with pyenv

-In this directory you will now create the new virtual environment.
-For pyenv to work you must install a version of Python that you want to utilize.
-At the _time of this writing_, a common version utilized is python version 3.10.13 so to install this with pyenv would be the command `pyenv install 3.10.13`.
+In this directory create a new virtual environment and install a Python version of your choice.
+At the time of this writting, a commonly used version is Python version 3.10.13.
+Command pyenv install 3.10.13 will install this version.
 For detailed instructions please visit the [pyenv](https://github.com/pyenv/pyenv) site.

 ```bash
 cd nac-vxlan